bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

   (source: Wikipedia).

-I should note that Figure 7 is a bit misleading because the tangent space/vector doesn't necessarily look literally like a plane tangent to the manifold which is embedded in a higher dimension space for visualization purposes (e.g. 2D manifold as a surface shown in 3D with a plane tangent to the surface representing the "tangent space").
+I should note that Figure 7 is a bit misleading because the tangent space/vector doesn't necessarily look literally like a plane tangent to the manifold.
+It *can* however look like this when it is embedded in a higher dimension space like it is here for visualization purposes
+(e.g. 2D manifold as a surface shown in 3D with a plane tangent to the surface representing the "tangent space").
 Manifolds don't need to even be embedded in a higher dimensional space (recall that they are defined just as special sets with a mapping to Euclidean space) so we should be careful with some of these visualizations.
-However, let's try to formalize this idea in two steps: the first a bit more intuitive, the second a deeper look to allow us to perform more operations.
+However, it's always good to have an intuition.
+Let's try to formalize this idea in two steps: the first a bit more intuitive, the second a deeper look to allow us to perform more operations.

 |h3| Tangent Spaces as the Velocity of Curves |h3e|